NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 ## Block finality {#subSecblockFinality}

-Block finality in the Consensus layer level imposes the following condition presented at Eq \eqref{eq:blockFinality}, which defines that there should not exist two different blocks for a given height $h$, in any time interval $t$.
+Block finality in the Consensus layer level imposes the following condition presented at Eq. \eqref{eq:blockFinality}, which defines that there should not exist two different blocks for a given height $h$, in any time interval $t$.

 \begin{equation}
     \forall h \in \{0,1, \cdots, t\} \Rightarrow b_t^i = b_t^j